Tosinyusuf/React-award/README.md

-Movie app with react js (context api, react router,hooks)
+E commerce app with react js (context api, react router,hooks)

 To start app in your local server: